urasandesu/Prig/README.md

     }
 }
 ```
 You probably can't test this code, because ```DateTime.Now``` returns the value that depends on an external environment.
-For to make be testable, you should replace ```DateTime.Now``` to the Test Double that returns dummy information.
+For to make be testable, you should replace ```DateTime.Now``` to the Test Double that returns the fake information.
 If you use Prig, it will enable you to generate a Test Double by the following operation without any editing the product code:

 First, you make the following stub into the assembly that named ```'dll name of the assembly that contains dependency' + '.' + 'runtime version string' + '.' + 'assembly version string' + '.' + 'processor architecture' + '.Prig.dll'```(e.g. DateTime.Now is in mscorlib.dll under .NET v2.0.50727 runtime, x86 processor architecture environment ==>> you should make the stub into mscorlib.v2.0.50727.v2.0.0.0.x86.Prig.dll).
 ```cs